hackingmaterials/robocrystallographer/README.md

 # robocrystallographer
-he describes so you don't have to
+they describe so you don't have to